Search This Blog

 Sunday, October 10, 2021

 Several years back when I was in middle school, I participated in a speech competition.
-It was around India's Independence day and I had chosen to talk about India's freedom struggle.
+It was around India's Independence Day, and I had chosen to talk about India's freedom struggle.
 I prepared for the speech with my mother's help and was ready to deliver!
 When the time came, I got up, went to the podium, looked at the people and froze!
 I managed to talk but continued to freeze!
-I even had the handout with me and no one would have known if I viewed my notes and there was not any rule that I should not look at handouts.
-Still, the written notes appeared completely blank for me and I didn't finish my speech.
-There was good amount of preparation but I did not plan enough for the delivery.
+I even had the handout with me, and no one would have known if I viewed my notes and there was not any rule that I should not look at handouts.
+Still, the written notes appeared completely blank for me, and I didn't finish my speech.
+There was a good amount of preparation, but I did not plan enough for the delivery.
 I failed miserably!
-My mother said, "You have not failed if you have learned from this failure!"
+My mother said, "You will not fail if you have learned from this failure!"

 This message resonated with me so much that I always made it a habit to engage in an appreciative enquiry anytime I failed.
 I didn't want to waste the failure as I have spent time and efforts in avoiding it and yet have faced it.
 If I don't want to fail, I need to learn the lessons it taught and incorporate these lessons to avoid failing again.
 In my humble opinion, this is "Fail Forward!" and I had collected a list of famous failures to remind me how these people turned failure into success by believing in themselves and applying lessons learned!

-1. Beethoven's music teacher told that he is hopeless as a composer.
+1. Beethoven's music teacher said that he is hopeless as a composer.

 2. Edison's teacher told him he was unable to learn.